Eurofighter Typhoon procurement: Bahrain

+In 2017, Bahrain ordered 16 F-16 Viper Block 70.

 Bangladesh

+The Bangladesh Air Force is looking for a new jet fighter as part of the Forces Goal 2030 plan.

 Plans and procedures for the procurement of 16 western-origin multirole fighter jet were established after cancellation of the older tender for 8 to 12 Russian made MRCA.
 According to several sources, the Eurofighter Typhoon and Dassault Rafale are in consideration.
 In 2021, Bangladesh Government earmarked around 25,200-crores taka (2.5 billion euro) for 16 western-origin multirole fighter jet.